ualib/agda-algebras/README.md

 git clone git@gitlab.com:ualib/ualib.gitlab.io.git
 ```

 This creates a directory on your local machine called `ualib.gitlab.io`.
-The UALib source code files reside in subdirectories of `ualib.gitlab.io/UALib` and have the `.lagda` extension.
+The UniversalAlgebra source code files reside in subdirectories of `ualib.gitlab.io/UniversalAlgebra` and have the `.lagda` extension.

-Having installed Agda and cloned the `ualib.gitlab.io` repository, you should now be able to work with the source code contained in the .lagda files, such as UALib.lagda or any of it submodules.
-For example, you might start by loading the file [UALib/Prelude/Preliminaries.lagda](https://gitlab.com/ualib/ualib.gitlab.io/-/blob/master/UALib/Prelude/Preliminaries.lagda) into Emacs and check that Agda can type-check that file using the command `C-c C-l`.
+Having installed Agda and cloned the `ualib.gitlab.io` repository, you should now be able to work with the source code contained in the .lagda files, such as UniversalAlgebra.lagda or any of it submodules.
+For example, you might start by loading the file [UniversalAlgebra/Prelude/Preliminaries.lagda](https://gitlab.com/ualib/ualib.gitlab.io/-/blob/master/UniversalAlgebra/Prelude/Preliminaries.lagda) into Emacs and check that Agda can type-check that file using the command `C-c C-l`.

 Other Emacs keybindings are described in the [emacs-mode.html#keybindings](https://agda.readthedocs.io/en/v2.6.1.1/tools/emacs-mode.html#keybindings) section of the [Agda docs](https://agda.readthedocs.io).